jpane24/OVtool/README.md

     ## mhtrt_0  0.271  0.502  0.274  0.500     -0.006 -0.171 0.865 0.004   1.000
     ## dss9_0   2.678  2.551  2.684  2.528     -0.002 -0.075 0.941 0.008   1.000

-The output produced by the code snippet above shows that TWANG does a reasonable job of balancing.
+The output produced by the code snippet above demonstrates that `TWANG` does a reasonable job of balancing.
 There are additional diagnostics we could check to ensure we have good balance but we move on without diving in further because the purpose of this tutorial is to showcase `OVtool`.
+See \[INSERT REFERENCE TO ps TUTORIAL\] for further information on balance diagnostics.
 The next step is to estimate the treatment effect and analyze the sensitivity of those results using `OVtool`.
-We first present how a researcher would produce results for their outcomes model (`svyglm()`).
+We first present how a researcher would produce results for their outcome model.
 There are two options the researcher can take to input the relevant information to get their outcome results using `outcome_model()`.